 - Also, the physical advantage of having a lighter aluminum bell above F#3 becomes physically less important.
 The next bell up from F#3 is G3, which in bronze weighs approximately 4.25 pounds.
 A reasonably fit person can play such bells for an entire rehearsal or concert without too much strain.

 - An examination of the weights of the F#3 shows the bronze bell is about a pound heavier than the aluminum bell at 6.15 pounds.The bronze G3 at 4.25 pounds is almost two pounds lighter than the bronze F#3.
 The G3 is clearly manufactured from a smaller foundary bell casting than the F#3.

-- Additionally, aluminum is a softer metal than bronze, and so manufacture and durability possibly are also important considerations.
+- Additionally, aluminum is a softer metal than bronze, and so manufacture and durability are also possibly important considerations.

-1 Handbell_Compendium-1, Michael Jedamzik, can be read online or saved as a pdf, http://www.handglockenchor-wiedensahl.de/wp-content/uploads/2017/03/Handbell_Compendium-1.pdf
+1 Handbell_Compendium-1, Michael Jedamzik, p.32.
+(This can be read online or saved as a pdf.) http://www.handglockenchor-wiedensahl.de/wp-content/uploads/2017/03/Handbell_Compendium-1.pdf

-4Bass Handbells of Aluminum, Thomas D. Rossing, Deepak Gangadharan, Edward R. Mansell and Jacob H. Malta, Published online by Cambridge University Press: 29 November 2013, https://www.cambridge.org/core/journals/mrs-bulletin/article/bass-handbells-of-aluminum/A359EAC77D300AD5C274D9B6A33BA091.
+5Bass Handbells of Aluminum, Thomas D. Rossing, Deepak Gangadharan, Edward R. Mansell and Jacob H. Malta, Published online by Cambridge University Press: 29 November 2013, https://www.cambridge.org/core/journals/mrs-bulletin/article/bass-handbells-of-aluminum/A359EAC77D300AD5C274D9B6A33BA091.

 6 Why is the lowest note on the piano an A?, Music: Practice & Theory Stack Exchange, Feb., 10, 2015, https://music.stackexchange.com/questions/29675/why-is-the-lowest-note-on-the-piano-an-a